 These measures apply to individuals as well as groups.

 They influence behavior and promote alignment with the organization’s goals.
 Management controls vary in their effectiveness, but the goal of every MCS is to make the company more profitable.

-Some examples of managerial controls are rules, regulations, incentives, and culture.
+Some examples of control execution are rules, regulations, incentives, and culture.
 These measures are implemented by management to reduce the risk associated with the organization.

 Moreover, regulations and frameworks reinforce IT policies.
 For example, different types of security assessments and penetration and vulnerability tests could be used to identify risks and improve IT security.